-- Frequent fertilization works well for the peperomia.
+- Frequent fertilisation works well for the peperomia.

 - Once a month is perfect, particularly in the spring and summer months.

-- Avoid adding fertilizer during the winter months.
+- Avoid adding fertiliser during the winter months.

-- Go for a water soluble fertilizer or a balanced liquid plant food.
+- Go for a water soluble fertiliser or a balanced liquid plant food.